Parliament: Rajya Sabha adjourned till 2 pm after ruckus by Congress MPs over Karnataka crisis

 Congress MPs Adhir Ranjan Chowdhury and K Suresh moved an adjournment motion notice in the Lok Sabha over the political crisis in Karnataka, ANI reported.
 Congress MP BK Hariprasad moved an adjournment motion notice in the Upper House over the same matter.

+Adhir Ranjan Chowdhury said in the Lower House that “poaching politics should be stopped forever”.
+Congress MPs protesting against the situation in Karnataka staged a walkout of the House.

+“Whatever is happening in Karnataka right now are the Congress’ internal matters,” ANI quoted Defence Minister Rajnath Singh as saying in the Parliament.
+“But the Congress is not able to resolve these internal matters, and in addition, they are also trying to disrupt the Lower House.”

-Congress members stormed the well of the Rajya Sabha, shouting slogans against the ruling Bharatiya Janata Party.
+In the Rajya Sabha, Congress members stormed the well of the House, shouting slogans against the ruling Bharatiya Janata Party.
 The Opposition party accused the BJP for stoking the political crisis in Karnataka’s coalition government, which is run by the Congress and the Janata Dal (Secular).

 Members of the Trinamool Congress also crowded around the well over a matter related to West Bengal, which forced Chairperson M Venkaiah Naidu to adjourn the House.
 This is the first adjournment of the Upper House after the ruling party came into power for the second time.